Reliable DUI Bail

 The NHTSA (National Highway Traffic Safety Administration) estimates that about 40% of all traffic deaths in the U.S. are alcohol-related.
 It is statistics like this which make states like Georgia fairly aggressive about enforcing penalties for drivers they believe are intoxicated.
 If you have or your loved one has had a run-in with a law enforcement official and come out on the other side of it charged with a DUI (Driving Under the Influence) or DWI (Driving While Intoxicated), call Double “O” Bonding!
-Our licensed agents serve DUI bail in Athens, GA and many surrounding counties.
+Our licensed agents serve DUI bail in Jefferson, GA and many surrounding counties.
 We provide fast bail to our clientele and keep you informed through every step of your court proceedings.
 You can reach a friendly member of our team at 706-353-6467.

 What a DUI Can Mean for You

 There are 2 types of DUI violations for which you can be cited or arrested.
 You can be charged with a regular DUI which means an officer determines that you are under the influence of drugs or alcohol while driving, or you can be charged with a DUI Per Se.
 In this case, you were driving and were tested (either by breath or by blood) with the results being equal to or higher than 0.08% BAC (Blood Alcohol Content).
 There is a zero-tolerance policy for driving under the influence for persons under the age of 21.
 Should you be charged with a DUI or DWI with a BAC of 0.02% or higher (which is a level low enough to occur if you’ve been drinking cough medicine recently) and you are younger than 21 years old, your license will be suspended for at least six months and involves a fine depending on the BAC results.
 If you’re under 21 and your BAC is tested at 0.08% or higher, you may face the same treatment in court as an adult.